captjay98/AirBnB_clone/README.md

 # Length of files

-Length of files were tested using wc
+Length of files were tested using wc.

 # Function Documentation